wih05/SDD-Major-Work-2023/README.md

 # SDD-Major-Work-2023
-This will be a repository for the development of my SDD major work over the course of the year.
+This is the repository used for the development of my SDD Major Project over the coarse of 8 months, currently this project is finished, however i might add extra things later on, however that is not certain.
 The modules that will need to be included for this program to run is pygame.
 This program will only work on Windows as i am using the os module on Windows